LuKks/graceful-http/README.md

 `forceEnd` will end sockets even with pending requests.\
 You must set `forceEnd` higher than the most longer request.

+`loopResponses` it's a tweak where automatically handles pending requests\
+to more quickly free sockets from the server, this way you do less code.\
+Disable it if you have a fifty thousand of requests and care about latency.\
+This only affects at the moment of `close()`.

 ## Credits to Dashlane
 https://blog.dashlane.com/implementing-nodejs-http-graceful-shutdown/